 Develop healthy drinking habits

 Your 20s are full of opportunities to go out and have fun, but it's also where you set up the base for lifelong habits.
 This makes your 20s a good time to develop healthy habits around drinking.
 Not sure if you're drinking at risky levels?
 Take our quiz to find out more about your relationship with alcohol.

 Eat healthy, be physically active, & control your portions

 Your 20s are a great time to make sure that you’re making smart choices about what you eat, how much you eat, and how much you move.
 You’re in a position to set the habits that will carry through to your later life.

-Paying attention to what you eat, your portion sizes, and getting a half-hour of exercise each day helps minimize the chances of heart disease, bowel cancer, type 2 diabetes, and other unpleasant conditions.
+Paying attention to what you eat, your portion sizes, and getting a half-hour of exercise each day helps minimise your chances of developing heart disease, bowel cancer, type 2 diabetes, and other unpleasant conditions.